 When I speak of all things being “in Christ” I’m talking primarily how the contemplation of anything can become the occasion for a transformational encounter with God.
-I don’t just mean that contemplating the existence of contingent things can lead one logically to conclude there is a God and then withdrawing from being fully present to thing and travel off and search for God in some argument.
-I mean to say that the things we contemplate are where God is met, that God is inseparably present in the being of things without being reducible to them so there is a immediacy of divine presence coterminous with the proper contemplation of things (contemplated as created, as good, as beautiful, as sustained by God, etc.).
+I don’t just mean that contemplating the existence of contingent things can lead one logically to conclude there is a God and then withdrawing from thing contemplated to travel off and search for God.
+I mean to say that the things we contemplate are where God is met, that God is inseparably present in the being of things without being reducible to them, so there is a immediacy of divine presence coterminous with the proper contemplation of things (contemplated as created, as good, as beautiful, as sustained by God, etc.).
 God’s presence and the presence of created things become convertible with each other.

 This includes experiencing myself within the contemplation of things.
 The contemplation of things becomes the contemplation of oneself.
 It really is an experience of self-transcendence, because the beauty and goodness of your own existence is irreducible to the things you contemplate.
 This is opened up through perhaps the most important discipline of spiritual insight there is – silence.
 “Be still” says the Psalmist, “and know that I’m God.”
 That’s where I integrate the deepest truth of things into how I view the world and myself in it.
 The structure of it emerges precisely as St. Paul describes: “I, not I, but Christ.”
 (Gal 2.20)

-This self-transcending approach to the contemplation of things is where one experiences not the abstract truth of God’s existence given the contingency of all things.
-You’re not contemplating a syllogism at this point, but the living presence of Christ as the ever-speaking Word of the Father.
+This self-transcending approach to the contemplation of things is where one experiences not the abstract truth of God’s existence given the contingency of all things, but the living presence of Christ as the ever-speaking Word of the Father.
 It’s what the contemplatives all report – when one quiets oneself and attends to the irreducible goodness and beauty of things, and when one listens there, one will find oneself (as Sarah Coakley says) being caught up in a conversation and eventually being addressed within that conversation.

 Christ is ‘in’ things (sustaining them, reflected in them, etc.), and so are all things in him (sustained and held together).
 That’s something one can contemplate third person as it were, as a philosophical or theological construct.
 But you can also experience this as one’s own truth, the deepest and truest thing about you.
-At some point – and there’s no easy way to say this – Christ is not just ‘in’ things but ‘as’ things, ‘as’ them in the sense that however deep you go into the constitution of things, that conversation that addressed you is already there – as if Christ just is the being of things.
-How then do you peel apart “I” and “Christ” in St. Paul’s “I, not I, but Christ”?
-How do you put distance between yourself and Christ when deepest truth of who you are is (inside) the deepest truth of who he is.
+At some point – and there’s no easy way to say this – Christ is not just ‘in’ things but ‘as’ things, ‘as’ them in the sense that however deep I go into the contemplation of things, that conversation that addressed me is already there, preceding me.
+How then do I peel apart “I” and “Christ” in St. Paul’s “I, not I, but Christ”?
+How do we put distance between ourselves and Christ when the deepest truth of who we are is inside the deepest truth of who he is?
 What else does Paul mean when he says we are given the Son’s own eternal cry of “Abba, Father!”?
 Who we are is on the inside of who he is.
 One sees “from” Christ (where one is) “to” Christ in all things.
 This is how one comes to see oneself in all things (again, language strains), because if I am in Christ, and Christ is in all things.
 I am in all things.
 It’s not “I” who embrace all things.
 Rather, I am embraced by the One who embraces all things.
 And the act by which he embraces all things in himself cannot be dissembled into discrete acts.
-There’s no distance between you and I because there’s no distance in Christ in whom you and I are.
+There’s no distance between you and me because there’s no distance in Christ in whom you and I are.

 There’s a truth to “Christ in all things” that can be apprehended on a philosophical level.
 That’s helpful.
 But the heart longs for more.
 There is an encounter with the reality to which such truths point.
 The transition from one to the other travels along the path of the persistent contemplation of the goodness, beauty and giftedness of things, the truth of the gospel as the unity of all things in Christ.
 This may be why Paul is careful in 1Cor 15 to say that in the end “God becomes all in all.”
-Not just “in all” — which is already true — but “all in all.”
-Might this suggest our perceiving God in all as the explicit truth of things?
+Not just “in all” — which is already true — but “all in all” which suggests our perceiving God in all as the explicit truth of things, ourselves included?
 It’s one thing for God to see you.
 That’s always true.
 It’s another thing to know God sees you.
 But it’s transformational finally to see God seeing you.
-That, is seems to me, is of the same species of God’s being all in all.
+That, it seems to me, is of the same species of God’s being all in all.